Kino MacGregor

 Kino MacGregor (born September 12, 1977) is an American Ashtanga Yoga teacher, author, entrepreneur, influencer, inspirational speaker, and video producer.
 When she was 29, K. Pattabhi Jois certified her to teach Ashtanga Yoga.

 Early life and education

-Kino Anne MacGregor was born and raised in Miami.
-She is Eurasian of Scottish and Japanese descent.
+Kino Anne MacGregor was born and raised in Miami and is of Eurasian descent, with Scottish and Japanese roots.
 She attended the Palmetto High School, graduating in 1995.
-She earned a master's degree in interdisciplinary studies and a PhD in holistic health at New York University.
+Following this she earned a master's degree in interdisciplinary studies and studies holistic health at New York University.